bscheue/Ignite_2018/README.md

 * **Tyler Sikov** - *Advised project*

 ## Project Ignite
-This project was made possible through a student organization at Carnegie Mellon University called [Project Ignite] (https://projectignitecmu.org/).
+This project was made possible through a student organization at Carnegie Mellon University called [Project Ignite](https://projectignitecmu.org/).
 Click on their site to learn more!